 What to look for to find the best cash ISA for over 60s

 To compare the best cash ISA rates for over 60s, you'll need to think about what you want to invest and for how long.
-Both of these factors will play a significant role in selecting the best ISA rates for over 60s.
+Both of these factors will play a significant role in selecting the best ISA rates.

 As a general rule, the longer you can commit to investing the money for, the higher the cash ISA over 60 interest rates will be.
 This isn't always the case but as a rough guide, instant access or one year ISA accounts don't offer anywhere near the same type of returns as three or five year ISAs.